Last Updated April 28, 2022

 Child support is designed to provide for the needs of a child in the custody of the other parent.
 If a parent subject to a government agency or court order for child support stops making payments, the other parent has a legal right to enforce the order.
-A lawyer for back child support (commonly known as an “arreareage”) can make this process much easier, enabling the custodial parent to recoup money due.
+A lawyer for back child support (commonly known as an “arrearage”) can make this process much easier, enabling the custodial parent to recoup money due.

+For starters, this is how they enforce their passport privileges – states send the child support arrears information to the federal government on a regular basis.
 The federal government provides local and state child support offices with relevant information through the National Directory of New Hires, which includes child support case details from all U.S. states and territories.
 It also operates the Federal Parent Locator Service, which contains information from federal and state government agencies.
 The Administration for Children and Families Office of Child Support Enforcement has a website that provides information about the child support enforcement program, policy matters, back child support enforcement, and more.

 Next Steps to Collect Past Due Child Support

 First, start organizing all the paperwork available, from court orders to financial information that you know about.
 Organization is key as it will help to perform a calculation on the amount of back child support that is owed.
 The best way that parents can educate themselves about their child support rights is to read even more information available on child support here.
 Once educated on the basics, a free evaluation from a child support lawyer that deals with back child support is another source for information and assistance with this issue.

 Dealing with the problem head-on is the recommended way to resolve it.
 The longer that back child support goes unpaid, the worse off the custodial parent may be, both financially and emotionally.
 Going after the other parent for money that is owed is the best approach even though it may be uncomfortable.
 This is why having a lawyer on your side helps – they know the law and they will handle the communications as well.
 Making sure your children have the financial support they deserve (and that the court ordered) is important and taking the necessary steps is what a good parent does for their family.